Starting with bees in 2026

 We attend local shows and we are always keen to meet potential new beekeepers.

-We organise the 700-year old Conwy Fairs on behalf of Conwy Town Council.
+We organise the 700-year old Conwy Seed Fair and Conwy Honey Fair on behalf of Conwy Town Council.
+You will be amazed at the variety of honey on sale at the Honey Fair!

 Peter McFadden, Secretary, Conwy Beekeepers